vrm-c/UniVRM/README.md

 ## Contributing to UniVRM

-Use the commands below to clone UniVRM repository, and open the UniVRM folder by Unity.
+Use the commands below to clone UniVRM repository and then open the UniVRM folder by Unity.

 ```console
 $ git clone https://github.com/vrm-c/UniVRM.git